The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Observations and Data Reduction

 We obtained 8 epochs of Karl G. Jansky Very Large Array (VLA) data spanning from July 22, 2023 to December 23 2024 ($\Delta$t=6 to 525 days) of SN\,2023fyq.
 The VLA data up to 185 days were obtained with program VLA/23A-157 (PI W. Jacobson-Gal\'{a}n) and the late-time epoch was with VLA/24B-500 (PI R. Baer-Way).
 The flux calibrator 3C286 and phase calibrator J1223+1141 were used for each observation.
 Five of the epochs were multi-frequency observations covering S (2--4\, GHz), C (4--8\,GHz), X (8--12\,GHz), Ku (12--18\, GHz), K (18--26.5\,GHz), and Ka (26.5--40\,GHz) bands, and 3 of these were X band snapshots.
 The initial X band snapshots and the final epoch at $\sim$ 1.5 years post-explosion were taken in the VLA A-configuration.
 We identified the SN in all radio images by cross-referencing with the known optical location of the source \citep{Brennan_2024}.
 The four epochs of multi-frequency observations were taken in quick succession following the initial detection in September of 2023 ($\Delta t=58$ days) at 10 GHz at $\sim$ 0.1 mJy.
 These multi-frequency epochs were taken in D or D $\rightarrow$ C configuration with low angular resolution (i.e. at S band the beam is $\sim$ 4.6 $\times$ 4.6 arcsec$^{2}$).

 Proximity to the radio-bright host galaxy (with size 6.2 $\times$ 1.4 arcmin$^{2}$ at $\sim$ 4 mJy in C band \citep{Sargent_2024}) made data reduction difficult for D/C configuration data.
 We reduced the VLA data using standard Common Astronomy Software Applications (CASA) \citep{Casa_desc} techniques with custom flagging.
 We performed multiple rounds of self-calibration on the low-frequency data (S/C/X band).
 To further address the contamination from the host galaxy, we made stringent cuts using CASA's \texttt{tfcrop} to remove noise at a 2$\sigma$ level, and then removed all data taken with UV baselines $< 5000\lambda$ at each associated $\mathrm{\lambda}$.
 This ensures that we remove data corresponding to extended emission from sources of $>0.6$ arcminutes in size and thereby remove extended emission from the host.
 This isolated the point sources near the host in the image and allowed for robust flux fitting using CASA's \texttt{imfit} at 6 GHz and higher frequencies \citep{Casa_desc}.
 To confirm the emission, we also used images of the host taken prior to the explosion in C band to carefully calibrate and subtract, allowing a second check on the bright emission.
 We find agreement with our results.
 We report the flux density values at the SN position found using \texttt{imfit} in table \ref{tab:2023fyq}.
-For model fitting, we add $10\%$ of the flux in quadrature to the errors from the image fitting to account for systematic uncertainties \citep{Weiler_1986}.
+For model fitting, we add $10\%$ of the flux in quadrature to the errors from the image fitting to account for systematic uncertainties \citep{Weiler_1986} and the fact that even after careful reduction, the flux density of the SN is slightly variable (at the $\sim$ 5\% level) with different clean iterations/weighting.
 At S band (3 GHz), the SN could not be resolved from the host galaxy and thus we only report $3\sigma$ flux density upper limits."